millmarc92/slackjaw-1/README.md

 - Perform search across all chat streams
 - Present results in a webpage

-Not associated with Slack Technologiesr
+Not associated with Slack Technologies